Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 And not just extreme emotions like rage or joy, they tested a full range: anger, fear, disgust, happiness, sadness, surprise, love, anxiety, pride, shame, and more.

-The results were absolutely shocking in their consistency.
+The results were absolutely shocking in their consistency from person to person.

 No matter the culture, people tended to experience emotions in remarkably similar bodily patterns: